 Dividends vs Growth Infographics

-- In growth, the excess return generated on the stock is re-invested in the stock itself whereas in the case of dividends periodic returns are given to investors at every interval
+- In growth, the excess return generated on the stock is re-invested in the stock itself, whereas in the case of dividends, regular returns are given to investors at every interval

-- If the investor is looking for liquidity and cash at periodic intervals he should opt for dividend investing.
-If on the contrary an investor is looking for growth and wants to stay invested for a long time he should opt for growth mutual fund stocks, in order to reap benefits
+- If the investor is looking for liquidity and cash at periodic intervals, he should opt for dividend investing.
+If, on the contrary, an investor is looking for growth and wants to stay invested for a long time, he should opt for growth mutual fund stocks to reap the benefits

 |A release of excess return||Re-investment of excess return|

-Whether to opt for dividend or growth funds it depends on the investor time horizon, the risk preference and the kind of return that he is looking for.
-Those investors who are looking to create wealth for a longer term horizon should invest their proceeds in growth to stay invested and enjoy longer returns.
-Undergrowth investment you will not receive any immediate return or any kind of payment in kind or interest, but your investment will multiply over the years whereas on the other hand dividend investment is for those kinds of investor who are looking for a fixed and a steady cash flow over the years.
+Whether to opt for dividend or growth funds, it depends on the investor time horizon, the risk preference, and the kind of return that he is looking for.
+Investors looking to create wealth for a longer-term horizon should invest their proceeds in growth to stay invested and enjoy more extended returns.
+Undergrowth investment, you will not receive any immediate return or any payment in kind of interest.
+Still, your investment will multiply over the years, whereas, on the other hand, dividend investment is for those kinds of investors who are looking for fixed and steady cash flow over the years.

-This has a been a guide to Dividend vs Growth.
-Here we also discuss the top difference between Dividends and Growth along with infographics and comparison table.
+This has been a guide to Dividend vs Growth.
+Here we discuss the top difference between dividends and growth along with infographics and comparison table.
 You may also have a look at the following articles –